EspressoAdvice.comUpdated June 2026

 Profitec

-View on Amazon
+Check Price on Amazon US

 Profitec makes machines in Germany, and it shows.
-The Pro 300 has an E61 group head — a design from 1961 that's still standard on commercial machines because it works.
+The Pro 300 has an E61 group head, a design from 1961 that's still standard on commercial machines because it works.
 The E61 stores thermal mass in the brass group, meaning shot-to-shot temperature consistency is excellent once the machine is warmed up.

 The thing owners mention most: it's quiet compared to other machines at this price.
 The rotary pump versus vibratory pump is a genuine quality-of-life upgrade, especially if you pull shots early morning.